minegrass/dyFbTool/README.md

 Douyin to FB reels ->
 idea :
-1.) i copy a link for douyin video
+1.) i copy a link for a douyin video
-2.) app auto download the video and post in my fb page
+2.) app auto download the video and post to my fb page

 details idea :
 1.) maybe use discord/tlg as frontend -> so i can access on phone / pc